Fatal Attraction: Alternate ending

 While Lyne has stood by the revised ending believing it was a "good idea", Dearden and Close have continued to express their displeasure.
 In 2010, during a cast reunion interview, Close shared that she "never thought of [her character] as a villain" and said: "I wasn't playing a generality.
 I wasn't playing a cliché.
 I was playing a very specific, deeply disturbed, fragile human being, whom I had grown to love."
 Close also stated that she doesn't think the film would have been a hit without the "new" ending.
 In 2014, Dearden penned a piece for The Guardian stating that while he does not regret writing the story, he does express his regret for the theatrical ending believing it to be sexist and the way Alex was portrayed in it stating that he didn't want to make her a monster but rather "a sad, tragic, lonely woman, holding down a tough job in an unforgiving city."
-When adapting his script to the stage, he opted to lean away from making her a villain and more a tragic figure.
+When adapting his script to the stage, he opted to lean away from making her a villain and made her a more tragic figure.

-The film's first Japanese release used the original ending.
-The original ending also appeared on a special edition VHS and LaserDisc release by Paramount in 1992, and was included on the film's DVD release a decade later.
+Release

+Fatal Attraction was released in the United States on September 18, 1987 by Paramount Pictures.

+On September 24, 1988, it was the first film to be directly distributed by a US company in South Korea (by United International Pictures).
+The film was sold on a royalty basis.
+Korean film directors, producers and distributors protested this change as they were concerned that UIP wanted to remit all the ticket sale revenue to the US which would have a negative impact on the manufacture and promotion of Korean motion pictures.
+Protesters threatened to release snakes in the theatres, setting fire in the theatres, and tearing off the screens.

+The version with the alternate, original, ending was released in three theaters in Tokyo, Japan in October 1988, eight months after the release of the earlier version.
+The alternate ending version was two minutes shorter.

 Home media

+A special edition VHS and LaserDisc released by Paramount in 1992 featured the alternate, original, ending.

-A Special Collector's Edition of the film was released on DVD in 2002.
+A Special Collector's Edition of the film was released on DVD in 2002, also with the original ending.
 Paramount released Fatal Attraction on Blu-ray Disc on June 9, 2009.
 The Blu-ray contained several bonus features from the 2002 DVD, including commentary by director Adrian Lyne, cast and crew interviews, a look at the film's cultural phenomenon, a behind-the-scenes look, rehearsal footage, the alternative ending, and the original theatrical trailer.
 In April 2020 a remastered Blu-ray Disc was released by Paramount Home Entertainment under their Paramount Presents series.
 Included was a new interview with the director titled Filmmaker Focus, previous rehearsal footage but excluding some of the extra features from previous releases.
 Paramount released the film on 4K Ultra HD Blu-ray in the U.S. on September 13, 2022.